Do I need to take the tests?

 Can I prepare for the tests?

 Yes.
-The best way to prepare for Assessment is to download and complete SBCC's REAP test preparation & check-in sheet which will direct you to information about alternatives to testing, preparing for Assessment, items to bring to testing, etc. Students are encouraged to download sample questions for English and Math (see "Which math test should I take?" below).
+The best way to prepare for Assessment is to download and complete SBCC's REAP form, which will direct you to information about alternatives to testing, preparing for Assessment, items to bring to testing, etc. Students are encouraged to download sample questions for English and Math (see "Which math test should I take?" below).
 More extensive math study packets are available for purchase through the Campus Bookstore.
 The same study packets for each of the four math tests are also available by clicking the links below: